-Stability results.
-Our second result is a homological stability result for mapping class groups of infinite-type surfaces.
-Let A and X be connected surfaces with circle boundary and consider the sequence of mapping class groups and stabilisation maps given by taking boundary connected sum with X and extending homeomorphisms by the identity.
-We say that (0.1) is homologically stable if the nth map in the sequence induces isomorphisms on homology up to degree f(n), for some diverging function $f: \mathbb{N} \to \mathbb{N}$.
+of mapping class groups and stabilisation maps given by taking boundary connected sum with X and extending homeomorphisms by the identity.
+We say that (0.1) is homologically stable if the nth map in the sequence induces isomorphisms on homology up to degree f(n) and surjections on homology up to degree f(n) + 1, for some diverging function $f: \mathbb{N} \to \mathbb{N}$.